"Oct. 17, 2012 -- A drug used to treat psoriasis may provide a much-needed option for people with bad cases of Crohn's

 - Heart Failure including new heart failure or worsening of heart failure you already have.
 Symptoms include shortness of breath, swelling of your ankles or feet, or sudden weight gain.

 - Allergic Reactions.
-Signs of an allergic reaction include a skin rash, swelling of the face, tongue, lips, or throat, or trouble breathing.
+Signs of an allergic reaction include a skin rash, swelling or itching of the face, tongue, lips, or throat, or trouble breathing.

-- Hepatitis B virus reactivation in patients who carry the hepatitis B virus being reactivated.
-Your doctor should monitor you carefully virus in your blood.
-Tell your doctor if you have any of the following
+- Hepatitis B virus reactivation in patients who carry the result of hepatitis B virus being reactivated.
+Your doctor should monitor you hepatitis B virus in your blood.
+Tell your doctor if you have any of the

 - feel unwell